Skip to main content

 A Workplace Protection Restraining Order can:

-• Prohibit the abuser (respondent) from carrying out any violence at the workplace,
+• Prohibit the abuser (respondent) A person who has a petition filed against them from carrying out any violence at the workplace,

 • Order the abuser to stay away from the workplace,

-• Order the abuser to pay the employer (petitioner) for property losses that are the direct result of the abuser’s actions, such as repairing or replacing damaged or taken property, reasonable lawyer’s fees, and court costs to recover the property losses.
+• Order the abuser to pay the employer (petitioner) A person who makes a written request to a court for property losses that are the direct result of the abuser’s actions, such as repairing or replacing damaged or taken property, reasonable lawyer’s Someone who represents clients in courts or who gives legal advice fees, and court costs The fees for going to court, including filing, serving, and getting transcripts to recover the property losses.

 How long is a Workplace Protection Restraining Order in place?